‘Myopia and childishness. And dumb smarts. That’s what’s wrong with these people. With us.’

 Sadly, not everything is, or can be, good and commendable.
 Life is not always fine.
 Life is ugly and convoluted, and so are many of its records and chronicles, pockmarked with shortfalls and failures, moments riddled with shame and myopia and recycled error; homicide and suicide; atavism and regression.

-What the hell’s wrong with today’s world, and how did we let ourselves get into such a fine mess?
+What the hell’s wrong with today’s world, is the question, and how did we let ourselves get into such a fine mess?
+What the hell is driving it?

 For a few more conveniences?

 The answer is much simpler, and yet complex.
 It’s all systemic and integrated.
 Just like any system of operations, our way of life, our paradigm, if you will, contains a self-fulfilling element that prescribes actions like this.
-It’s inbuilt and derivative, and usually driven by smarts — the misguided kind of smarts.
-From the dumb-ass engineer whose sharp brain dictates that the pipeline has to pass through this land because it’s the easiest and most logical model to build, to the dumb-ass executive who greenlights the project despite his or her topnotch education and understanding of how things are not just numbers, yet the plan makes financial sense, so he or she greenlights it.
+The catastrophe is inbuilt and derivative, and usually driven by smarts — the misguided kind of smarts.
+From the dumb-ass engineer whose sharp brain dictates that the pipeline has to pass through this land because it’s the easiest and most logical model to build, to the dumb-ass executive who greenlights the project despite his or her topnotch education, hirs or her clear understanding of how life is not just sterile numbers on a spreadsheet, yet the plan makes some kind of financial sense, so he or she greenlights it anyway.

-And the dumb-ass politicians whose years of expertise and smarts don’t raise a bunch of red flags at the very sight of the pipeline’s pathway — their interests are vested and obscured — so they support it and sign off on it, as do a bunch of smart people.
+And the dumb-ass politicians whose years of expertise and smarts don’t raise a bunch of red flags at the very sight of the pipeline’s pathway — their interests are vested, and extremely obscure — so they support the pipeline, and sign off on it with a sense of righteousness, as do many ‘smart’ people across the nation, and beyond.

 It’s all part of a smart system doing dumb shit, dictating its course in terms of blind numbers.